 9. Describe any other ways that your school integrates core environment, sustainability, STEM, green technology and civics into curricula to provide effective environmental and sustainability education, highlighting on innovative or unique practices and partnerships.
-(Max 200 words)
+(Maximum 200 words)

-With all schools in the district being or wanting to become Green Ribbon Schools, our campuses all begin to flourish with outdoor classroom with tremendous increases in student engagement.
-The clubs of the Leader in Me have become competitive in recycling efforts but most importantly a network that entire communities are seeing the effects of what students are doing and how they can contribute to a better lifestyle in a healthy environment.
+With all schools in the district being or wanting to become Green Ribbon Schools, our campuses all began to flourish with outdoor classroom with tremendous increases in student engagement.
+The clubs of the Leader in Me have become competitive in recycling and other fully related environmental efforts but most importantly a network that entire communities are seeing the effects of what students are doing and how they can contribute to a better lifestyle in a healthy environment.
 Civically, it is exciting to see that communities are participating in these quality of life endeavors, not because of laws, but because of the positive evidence that supports all citizens doing quality environmental activities.

 10. Submit 5 of photos (with appropriate permissions) or up to 5 minutes of video content.
-Several pictures are attached that depict students, staff and community members that are thoroughly involved and enjoyable active in environmental, health and related energy efforts.